moskomule/anatome/README.md

 Ἀνατομή is a PyTorch library to analyze internal representation of neural networks

-This project is under (hopefully) active development and the codebase is subject to change.
+This project is under active development and the codebase is subject to change.

 ## Installation